User Guide

 Understanding the Radar

-Each tool is evaluated across five equally-weighted dimensions (0-20 scale each):
+Each tool is evaluated across six equally-weighted ACES v2 dimensions (1–20 scale each):

 AI Autonomy